SAP-archive/teched2021-DEV261/exercises/ex0/README.md

 # Configure Subaccount entitlements

+## Goal 🎯

+In this excercise we will ...

-#### NOTE: Not all services are availabe in all regions.
+> ⚠ NOTE:Not all services are availabe in all regions.
 In the case that a service is not available create an additional subaccount in the necessary region to add ther serve

 - In the Global Account choose **Entitlements** -> **Subaccount Assignments**
 - Choose your subaccount